Treatments using your own cells to support tendon and cartilage repair

 Tendon cell therapy: for chronic tendon injuries

-Autologous tenocyte therapy may be considered for patients with pain or other symptoms of tendinopathy for more than 6 months who have not responded to conservative treatments such as physiotherapy, rehabilitation, activity modification or injections.
+The tendon cell therapy may be considered for patients with pain or other symptoms of tendinopathy for more than 6 months.

-However, this treatment is not formally approved or registered for general use in Australia on the Australian Register of Therapeutic Goods, known as the ARTG.
-Instead, it may only be accessed in limited circumstances through the TGA’s Special Access Scheme, where a suitably qualified clinician considers it appropriate for an individual patient.
+This therapy may be accessed under limited circumstances through the TGA’s Special Access Scheme, where a suitably qualified clinician considers it appropriate for an individual patient.

 Further, this treatment may not be suitable for everyone.
 A suitably qualified clinician will consider your age, medical history, allergies, current medicines, immune health, pregnancy or breastfeeding status, and the type and severity of your tendon injury before deciding whether it is appropriate for you.